johsteffens/beth/README.md

    * Binding interfaces and objects via associations.
    * Achieving high runtime efficiency.
    * Providing baseline functionality covering ...
        * Containers (Arrays, Trees, Maps)
        * Serialization
+       * Metacoding
        * Numerical Mathematics
-      * Neural Networks
+       * Machine Learning (Neural Networks)

-All code inside beth is designed/developed from scratch (no mere adaptation of preexisting code) with focus on platform independence and efficiency.
+All code inside beth is designed/developed from scratch (no mere adaptation of preexisting code) with focus on platform independence and computational efficiency.

 # Usage
 Beth is intended as foundation library for more specialized projects.